chris-clement/bookmark_manager/README.md

 ## Database Set up

+### Main Database

 1. Connect to psql
 2. Create the database using psql command CREATE DATABASE bookmark_manager
 3. Connect to the database psql command \c bookmark_manager
+4. Run the query saved in the file 01_create_bookmarks_table.sql

+### Test Database

+1. Connect to psql
+2. Create the test database using psql command CREATE DATABASE bookmark_manager_test
+3. Connect to the database psql command \c bookmark_manager_test
 4. Run the query saved in the file 01_create_bookmarks_table.sql